 New parents have the possibility to apply for paid maternity leave and unpaid parental leave.
 Furthermore, as a means to pursue your personal needs or aspirations, there are opportunities to request unpaid leave on personal grounds or to take up appointment with another organisation.

-Either you opt to be covered by this plan (in which case, you need to complete the medical insurance form) or to retain your current insurance cover (in which case you must provide the ECB with proof of cover, e.g. a copy of your insurance card).
+You can opt either to be covered by this plan or to retain your current insurance cover (in which case you must provide the ECB with proof of cover, e.g. a copy of your insurance card).
+To inform us of your decision, please complete the health and long-term care insurance form below.

 Cover for dependants